Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Introduction

 where $I$ may be finite or countably infinite, the weights satisfy $w_i >0 $ and $\sum_{i\in I} w_i =1$, and $(m_i^d, \Sigma_i^d)$ denote the component means and covariances in $\mathbb{R}^d$.
-We view the family $(\rho_\star^d)_{d\geq1}$ as a sequence of increasingly accurate finite-dimensional models---obtained, for example, by projecting an infinite-dimensional target onto its first $d$ coordinates (see Section~\ref{sec:setting})---and we analyze whether ALD can {achieve controlled sampling accuracy uniformly in $d$} as the truncation level increases.
-This setting is general yet tractable: it lets us make explicit how the annealing schedule, the preconditioner, and the mixture geometry (means, covariances, and weights) jointly yield dimension-uniform guarantees for the continuous-time ALD diffusion, together with conditions ensuring stability under score and initialization mismatch.
-These insights translate into concrete design choices, illustrated numerically in Section~\ref{sec:numerics}; while we do not provide a discretization analysis here, our results nonetheless suggest principled guidelines for practice.
+We view the family $(\rho_\star^d)_{d\geq1}$ as a sequence of increasingly accurate finite-dimensional approximations of an infinite-dimensional target, obtained for example by projecting the target onto its first $d$ coordinates; see Section~\ref{sec:setting}.
+This setting is general yet tractable: it lets us make explicit how the annealing schedule, the preconditioner, and the mixture geometry (means, covariances, and weights) jointly determine when the continuous-time ALD diffusion achieves a prescribed sampling accuracy within a dimension-uniform time horizon; see Section~\ref{sec:ALD}.
+It also allows us to analyze the effect of score and initialization mismatch; see Section~\ref{sec:error-analysis}.
+These results underline the importance of preconditioning for stability as the dimension increases; this is illustrated numerically in Section~\ref{sec:numerics}.
+Combined with the discretization analysis in~\cite{baldassari2026dimension}, our results provide a unified picture of ALD in infinite dimensions.